Mohammadpur, Dhaka | editor@sarpo.net

 Conclusion

 It’s generally recommended to transplant avocado seedlings from water to soil after they’ve grown a few inches tall and have developed a good root system.
 This can typically happen anywhere from 4-8 weeks after germination.
-Be sure to choose a pot that’s large enough to accommodate the roots, and use well-draining potting mix.
+Be sure to choose a pot that’s large enough to accommodate the roots, and use a well-draining potting mix.

 Transplanting can be done by carefully removing the seedling from the water, avoiding damaging the roots, and then planting it in the soil.
 Water well and keep the soil moist but not soggy until the plant is established.